 Example: Opinion polls average based on the previous 10 days, with each day the 11th day dropping off and the new day added.

 The difference between the maximum and minimum values of a quantitative variable in a data set.

 The observed values of a variable divided into hundredths.
 The first percentile (P1) divides the bottom 1% of values from the rest of the data set, the second percentile (P2) the bottom 2%, etc. The median is the 50th percentile (P50).

 The observed values of a variable divided into tenths.
 The second decile is the 20th percentile, represented as either D2 or P20.

 The most common type of percentile used, dividing the observed values into quarters.
 There are three quartiles: Q1 divides at 25%, Q2 at 50% (the median) and Q3 at 75%.

-The difference between the first and third quartiles of a variable (Q3 – Q1).
+The difference between the first (lower) and third (upper) quartiles of a variable (Q3 – Q1).
 This is the preferred measure of variation where there is a skewed distribution, in order to disregard outliers.

 The dispersion of the data from the mean.
 Variance measures the sum of the difference (deviation) between each observation and the mean.
 We have to square each of these deviations to keep them as positive values, if we didn’t the variance would always sum to zero.

 In Excel, VAR.P is the function to use if you have the full population available alternatively VAR.S or VAR will estimate the variance if you just have a sample.